Is a Self-Managed Super Fund right for you?

 Pooling resources

-You can combine super balances with other members of your SMSF.
-This can increase your investment power and improve cost-efficiency.
+You can combine super balances with other members of your SMSF and manage your super together.
+This can increase your investment power, improve cost-efficiency and allow couples to save for retirement together.

 What are the risks and responsibilities